 My name is Daniele and I am the Marketing Manager at TextRanch.
-Many times I’ve been asked these questions: “How can I improve my English?
-How did you learn English?”.
+There’s one question I hear very often—How did you learn English?—and it’s usually followed by another familiar refrain: How can I improve my English?

-Well, let me explain how I have learned English and let’s see if my experience can be useful for you, too!
+Well, let me explain how I learned English and let’s see if my experience can be useful for you, too!

 But that’s not all.

-Listen to songs in English and learn the lyrics
+Listen to Songs in English and Learn the Lyrics

 It’s so simple, but so effective.

-- Find the lyrics on Google
+- Find the lyrics on Google.

 - Now it’s time to listen to the song.
-Keep the lyrics in front of you and try to follow them as the song plays.
+Keep the lyrics in front of you and try to follow as the song plays.
 You can repeat this step multiple times, ideally at least once a day.

-On a personal note: I did that with many songs by The Beatles.
-I still know by heart all the lyrics to “I Want to Hold your Hand” and “Help!“.
-If you don’t know where to start, just try those two songs.
-If you’re not a big fan of The Beatles—shame on you! :D- you can pick something from bands and artists such as:
+On a personal note: I did this with a lot of Beatles songs.
+I still know all the lyrics to I Want to Hold Your Hand and Help!
+If you don’t know where to start, try those two songs.
+If you’re not a big fan of The Beatles—shame on you!—you can pick something from bands and artists such as:

-Configure the language of your phone and social media to English
+Configure the Language of Your Phone and Social Media to English

-Read English articles on the Internet.
+Read English Articles on the Internet

 Yes, it’s this simple.